Life of Buddha in art: Queen Maya's dream

 Queen Maya, mother of the Buddha, dreamed one night that a white elephant holding a white lotus, and with six tusks, entered her womb through her side.
 In an earlier life, the Buddha had taken this form.
 The next day she discovered she was pregnant.
 She told her husband King Suddhodhana, whose astrologers advised that the child would be either a chakravartin or a buddha.

-The scene, which is popular in early periods, always shows Maya lying on a bed, usually with her head on the right, so that her right hand side is uppermost.
+Queen Maya's dream, which is popular in early periods, always shows Maya lying on a bed, usually with her head on the right, so that her right hand side is uppermost.
 The elephant, not to scale, hovers above her, in Gandhara usually surrounded by a circular halo.
 His trunk may reach down to touch her sides.
 Maids and deities may stand around the bed.

 Birth of the Buddha

 The first of the Four and the Eight Great Events, and one of the most common scenes, although not appearing in the very early Indian stupas.
-Queen Maya, mother of the Buddha, was returning to her parent's home to give birth.
+Queen Maya, mother of the Buddha, was returning to her parents' home to give birth.
 She stopped for a walk in the park or grove at Lumbini, now in Nepal.
 Reaching up to hold a bough of a sal tree (Shorea robusta), labour began.
 Maya standing with her right hand over her head, holding a curving bough, is the indispensable part of the iconography; this was a pose familiar in Indian art, often adopted by yakshini tree-spirits.
 Maya's feet are usually crossed, giving a graceful tribhanga pose.
 The Buddha emerged miraculously from her side, which is usually shown in small depictions with him as though flying.
 In larger ones two male figures stand to the left, representing the Vedic gods Indra, who reaches out to hold the baby, and Brahma standing behind him.
 Maya's sister Pajapati may support her to the right, and maids may stand on the right, and apsaras or other spirits hover above.

 The Buddha was able to stand and take seven steps almost immediately, a lotus flower springing up where each step went, and the baby standing on the final lotus may be shown, often in addition to him emerging from his mother's side.
 He raises his right hand towards heaven and declares "I alone am honoured in heaven and on earth.
 This triple world is full of sufferings; I will be the saviour from these sufferings".

 In East Asia this subject became popular by itself, the most famous and one of the earliest at the Todaiji in Nara, Japan.
 Buddha's first bath is also sometimes shown in the same scene; two Nagaraja (Nāga kings) perform the bathing, and maids may attend.
 Symbolic re-enactments of this form part of the rituals celebrating Buddha's birthday or Vesak in many countries.